 In all of these cases, you will be either downloading the app/game as an APK package or installing it via a third-party app.

-Warning: Note that downloading apps or games from 3rd-party sources, not checked nor supported officially by Google, especially downloading the pirated paid apps, might be unsafe and they might contain malware.
-In no way, so we recommend installing third-party APKs, and you do this at your own risk.
+Warning: Note that downloading apps or games from 3rd-party sources, not checked nor supported officially by Google, especially downloading pirated paid apps, might be unsafe and they might contain malware.
+In no way, do we recommend installing third-party APKs, and you do this at your own risk.